 How to Roast a Turkey

 - Not what your looking for?
 Find more easy recipes.

 I love recipes that aren’t complicated.
-If I find one that sounds good but, has excess steps I try to reel it in.
+If I find one that sounds good but, maybe it has excess steps?
+I try to reel it in.
 Making it easier without losing all the lovely flavors.
-Last years turkey recipe we tried was one that was a winner.
-I am also sharing all the steps of how to roast a turkey for anyone who is new to cooking one.
+This turkey recipe we tried was one that was a winner.

 Roast Turkey Stuffed With Onions, Pears And Sage